-- If the average times are above 32, it is normal for the general speed to become slow. - You can reduce the average times.

-8. Staircase waveform is displayed:

-- This phenomenon is normal because the horizontal time base is too low, and the horizontal time base may be increased to raise the horizontal resolution, and then improve the display; - The display type may be "line".
+- 7. If the display becomes slower after setting average times of sampling: - If the average times are above 32, it is normal for the general speed to become slow. - You can reduce the average times. - 8.
+Staircase waveform is displayed: - This phenomenon is normal because the horizontal time base is too low, and the horizontal time base may be increased to raise the horizontal resolution, and then improve the display; - The display type may be "line".
 The connection between sampling points may lead to the display of staircase waveform.
-This problem can be solved by setting the display type as "point" display mode.

-9. There is persist of vision in waveform display:

-- This phenomenon is normal because the persist time may be set too long, and the waveform persist shows persist of vision; - The reason may be that sampling mode is set to envelope of sampling, and the sampling mode can be modified to normal waveform for normal display
+This problem can be solved by setting the display type as "point" display mode. - 9.
+There is persist of vision in waveform display: - This phenomenon is normal because the persist time may be set too long, and the waveform persist shows persist of vision; - The reason may be that sampling mode is set to envelope of sampling, and the sampling mode can be modified to normal waveform for normal display